Find Trade Colleges

 $29,998 Avg Student Debt

 By the time they get their degree, students from this school have racked up an average of $29,998 in student loans.
-During the early years of their career, Red Rocks Community College graduates make an average of $53,516 annually.
+Once they receive their degree, Red Rocks Community College graduates enter the workforce, making an average salary of $53,516 during the early year of their career.
 Around 52% of those degree recipients were women.

 #10